Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md

 ## Considerations
 As mentioned in the [guide](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/) there are some special considerations when deploying an(y) ingress controller to a bare-metal cluster.

-Ingress controllers usually work by either exposing a `LoadBalancer` service which is picked up by the hosting provider's own controller, which provisions some sort of load balancer externally to the cluster and forwards the traffic to the cluster through a publically accessible port, usually in the range `30000-32767)`.
-Alternatively, the ingress controller can be configured with a `NodePort` service directly, and then a load balancer can be configured manually to forward to the exposed port.
+Ingress controllers usually work by either exposing a `LoadBalancer` service which is picked up by the hosting provider's own controller, which provisions some sort of load balancer externally to the cluster and forwards the traffic to the cluster through a publically accessible `NodePort`, usually in the range `30000-32767`.
+Alternatively, the load balancer can be configured manually to forward to the exposed port.

 Since we don't have a provider, or rather don't want to make use of Hetzner's Load Balancer service, that's not an option for us.
-We could theoretically still use a `NodePort` service, but telling people to *come visit my cool site at `https://example.com:32751`* is just not nearly as cool as being able to use the standard http(s) ports.
+We could theoretically still use a `NodePort` service, but telling people to *come visit my awesome site at `https://example.com:31451`* is just not nearly as cool as being able to use the standard http(s) ports and omitting the port.

 To achieve this goal, we're gonna have to be bad.
 But only a little bit.

 By running the ingress controller as a daemonset (that is, one instance per node exactly), and allowing it to run in the `hostNetwork: true`, we can let it listen on port `80` and `443` directly on the node, instead of using `NodePort`s.
 There are some security implications of this, like the ingress controller effectively getting localhost-access to the node, theoretically allowing it to interact with other services running on it.
 Since we're not running any unauthenticated services directly on the node anyway, and the software we're running is an official piece of Kubernetes software, I judge this risk to be very low.

 Another somewhat orthogonal option would be to use a project like [MetalLB](https://metallb.org/) and Hetzner's vSwitch with a floating IP attached, which we could then reassign from node to node if one went down.
 Advantage of this would be that we could potentially rig the controller in such a way that it only gets access to the virtual VLAN ethernet link attached to the vSwitch, thereby separating it from the "real" node ethernet port.
 Whether this would actually provide any protection, or is even feasible I'm not sure.

 Whatever the case, we won't explore this option for a couple of reasons:
 1. Hetzner's vSwitch is limited to 1TB of traffic, with overruns costing extra.
 2. Floating IP addresses are pretty expensive.
-3. *Allegedly*, traffic running over vSwitch can sometimes be *worse* than just going through the hair-pinned public addresses of the nodes.
+3. *Allegedly*, traffic running over vSwitch can sometimes perform *worse* than just going through the hair-pinned public addresses of the nodes.
 4. All traffic would flow through a single node at all times, instead of being spread out across the nodes.

 The last point needs some exposition.
 By relying solely on DNS for load balancing, we're allowing incoming connections to be spread across all nodes, which is great.
 In most cases the target service will likely be a one-off, meaning the traffic would have to be routed between the nodes to reach the destination anyway, but this would be the same if using a floating IP.
-DNS Load Balancing might present a problem if a node goes down however, since even with low TTL and assuming all the intermediate caches respect it, we're probably still looking at upwards of 30 minutes of latency from our controller notices the node is down and issues the DNS update, to the time the end user's browser picks up a new address to try.
+DNS Load Balancing might present a problem if a node goes down however, since even with low TTL and assuming all the intermediate caches respect it, we're probably still looking at upwards of 30 minutes of latency from our controller noticing the node is down and issuing the DNS update, to the time the end user's browser picks up a new address to try.

 Enough excuses, let's get to work!

-## Deploying the controller with a Flux
+## Deploying the controller with Flux
 Just as with Cilium, we'll be using Flux's `HelmRepository` and `HelmRelease` resources to deploy the controller.

 I'll allow myself to yada-yada over all the Kustomization shenanigans this time in the interest of brevity, but suffice to say that the procedure is exactly the same as with Cilium.